dsc-courses/practice.dsc40a.com/index.md

 This site contains practice problems taken from old DSC 40A exams.
 We’ve organized problems in two ways:

 1. By **topic**.
 This makes it easy to practice old exam problems by topic.
-1. By **old exam**.
+1. By **past exam**.
 This makes it easy to simulate taking an entire exam.

 In all cases, you should work on these problems on paper, since your exams will also be on paper.
 Even though you will see some multiple choice bubbles, you intentionally cannot select them.